menu

 The Neighbors

-The neighbors in the neighborhood in Indian Lake are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 71.5% of the neighborhoods in America.
+The neighbors in the neighborhood in Indian Lake are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 66.9% of U.S. neighborhoods.
 In addition, 0.0% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 100.0% of America's neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.

-In the neighborhood, 51.0% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 28.4% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (12.5%), and 9.1% in government jobs, whether they are in local, state, or federal positions.
+In the neighborhood, 43.8% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is sales and service jobs, from major sales accounts, to working in fast food restaurants, with 27.3% of the residents employed.
+Other residents here are employed in manufacturing and laborer occupations (18.2%), and 10.8% in clerical, assistant, and tech support occupations.

 Languages